NYC LOCAL LAW 133 (LL133)

 In October – 2016, NYC passed Local Law 133/16 amending the benchmarking law.
 The list of buildings required to benchmark has been significantly expanded and now includes mid-sized buildings measuring 25,000 square feet or larger.
 Owners of these mid-sized building must benchmark for the first time by May 1st, 2018, and then by May 1st of every succeeding year.

-To submit benchmarking reports, The Cotocon Group will register property/s with the Environmental Protection Agency (EPA), and then enter their utilities data spanning from January 1st to December 31st of the previous year into the EPA’s Energy Star Portfolio Manager.
+To submit benchmarking reports, The Cotocon Group will register your property/s with the Environmental Protection Agency’s (EPA) tool ENERGY STAR Portfolio Manager, and develop a case for compliance from January 1st to December 31st of the previous year.

-As always, failure to comply with the law will result in a violation.
-Any property on the Covered Buildings List that has not submitted a benchmarking report by the May 1st deadline will receive a Notice of Violation from the NYC Department of Buildings and be fined $500.
-Continued failure to benchmark will result in a $500 penalty being issued each quarter, up to a maximum of $2,000 fined per year.
+Failure to comply with this law will result in a violation(s).
+Any property on the Covered Buildings List that has not submitted a benchmarking report by the May 1st deadline will receive a Notice of Violation from the NYC Department of Buildings.
+Continued failure to benchmark will result in a $500 penalty being issued each quarter, up to a maximum of $2,000 fine per year.

 BENCHMARKING ENERGY AND WATER USE

-- LL133 covers buildings only in NYC’s five boroughs: Manhattan, The Bronx, Queens, Brooklyn & Staten Island
+- NYC Local Law 133 covers buildings in the five boroughs: Manhattan, Bronx, Queens, Brooklyn & Staten Island

 - Buildings must be 25,000 square feet or larger

-- LL133 requires the measurement & benchmarking of building energy & water use, and the submittal of the results to the City of New York
+- LL133 requires the measurement & benchmarking of building energy & water usage.

 - Benchmarking reveals the relative efficiency of underlying systems, enabling owners, managers, and prospective buyers and tenants to evaluate operational performance in comparison to similar buildings.